Clinical pathology: Organization

 Clinical pathologists are often medical doctors.
-In some countries in South-America, Europe, Africa or Asia, this specialty can be practiced by non-physicians, such as Ph.D. or Pharm.D. after a variable number of years of residency.
+In some countries in South America, Europe, Africa or Asia, this specialty can be practiced by non-physicians, such as Ph.D. or Pharm.D. after a variable number of years of residency.

-In United States of America
+In the United States

 Clinical pathologists work in close collaboration with clinical scientists (clinical biochemists, clinical microbiologists, etc.), medical technologists, hospital administrators, and referring physicians to ensure the accuracy and optimal utilization of laboratory testing.

 Clinical pathology is one of the two major divisions of pathology, the other being anatomical pathology.
 Often, pathologists practice both anatomical and clinical pathology, a combination sometimes known as general pathology.
 Similar specialties exist in veterinary pathology.

 Clinical pathology is itself divided into subspecialties, the main ones being clinical chemistry, clinical hematology/blood banking, hematopathology and clinical microbiology and emerging subspecialties such as molecular diagnostics and proteomics.
 Many areas of clinical pathology overlap with anatomic pathology.
 Both can serve as medical directors of CLIA certified laboratories.
 Under the CLIA law, only the US Department of Health and Human Services approved Board Certified Ph.D., DSc, or MD and DO can perform the duties of a Medical or Clinical Laboratory Director.
 This overlap includes immunoassays, flow cytometry, microbiology and cytogenetics and any assay done on tissue.
 Overlap between anatomic and clinical pathology is expanding to molecular diagnostics and proteomics as we move towards making the best use of new technologies for personalized medicine.

+Clinical pathologists may assist physicians in interpreting complex tests such as platelet aggregometry, hemoglobin or serum protein electrophoresis, or coagulation profiles.
+If interfering substances are suspected, they may recommend alternate test methods.
+For example, hemolysis, icterus, lipemia, or heterophile antibodies may confound results obtained by traditional methods such as ion-selective electrodes, enzymatic assays or immunoassays.
+Alternate methods such as blood gas analysers, point-of-care testing or mass spectrometry may help resolve the clinical question.

 In Europe

 Recently, EFLM has chosen the name of "Specialists in Laboratory Medicine" to define all European Clinical pathologists, regardless of their training (M.D., Ph.D. or Pharm.D.).

-In France, Clinical Pathology is called Medical Biology ("Biologie médicale") and is practiced by both M.D.s and Pharm.Ds.
+In France, Clinical Pathology is called Medical Biology ("Biologie médicale") and is practiced by both M.D.s and Pharm.D.s.
 The residency lasts four years.
 Specialists in this discipline are called "Biologiste médical" which literally translates as Clinical Biologist rather than "Clinical pathologist".